LArSoft/larsoft.github.io/wiki/Process_for_contributing_code_to_LArSoft.md

-Process for contributing code to LArSoft(#Process-for-contributing-code-to-LArSoft)
+Process for contributing code to LArSoft
 ======================================================================================

-Process for contributing a non-architectural, non-breaking change to LArSoft:(#Process-for-contributing-a-non-architectural-non-breaking-change-to-LArSoft)
+Process for contributing a non-architectural, non-breaking change to LArSoft:
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. Become familiar with the [design principles](http://larsoft.org/important-concepts-in-larsoft/design/) and [coding guidelines](https://cdcvs.fnal.govThe_rules_and_guidelines) of LArSoft.
 2. Develop the code including comments, tests and documentation.
 3. Offer it by talking about it to LArSoft team members and maybe give a presentation at the [LArSoft Coordination Meeting.](https://indico.fnal.gov/categoryDisplay.py?categId=405)

-Process for contributing an architectural, breaking change to LArSoft:(#Process-for-contributing-an-architectural-breaking-change-to-LArSoft)
+Process for contributing an architectural, breaking change to LArSoft:
 ------------------------------------------------------------------------------------------------------------------------------------------------

 1. Someone working on an experiment has an idea, an improvement, or a new feature that affects the LArSoft architecture that can be shared in the core LArSoft repositories.